djpardis/djpardis.github.io/_podcast_pages/guest-guide.md

 ## [Pre-interview information](#table-of-contents) {#pre-interview-information}

-Please share the following information at least 3 days before our scheduled conversation:
+Please share the following information at least 3 days before our scheduled conversation.

 <span class="wiggly-underline">When you're ready, submit your answers using [this form]({{ site.baseurl }}/podcast-guest-pre-interview/).</span>